-In connection with the normal course issuer bid, the company also entered into an automatic share purchase plan with a designated broker to allow for the purchase of subordinated voting shares at times when the company normally would not be active in the market.
+On March 29, 2022, in connection with the normal course issuer bid, the company gave instructions under its automatic share purchase plan with a designated broker to allow for the purchase of subordinated voting shares at times when the company normally would not be active in the market.
 Such purchases are determined by the broker in its sole discretion based on parameters established by the company prior to commencement of the applicable trading black-out period.
-At March 31, 2022 the automatic share purchase plan gave rise to an obligation to repurchase shares up to a maximum dollar limit of \$500 (December 31, 2021 - \$500), which was recorded as an automatic share purchase plan liability within the consolidated balance sheets.
+On May 2, 2022, the automatic share purchase plan was terminated by the company and designated broker.